-Many GP’s, paediatricians, geneticists and nurses may never have come across a case of NF1 or NF2 during their professional life.
+Many GP’s, paediatricians, geneticists and nurses may never have come across NF, the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN), during their professional life.
 When they do, there is often a need to supply some basic information to the patient as well as to obtain the latest information about the condition.

-Many medics, research professionals and health organisations look to us to continually update our archive of information, medical research and current treatment regimes for them to access when required.
+Many medics, research professionals and health organisations look to us to to provide them with the necessary education surrounding NF by continually update our archive of information, medical research and current treatment regimes for them to access when required.

 If you are a medical professional and require Clinical Guidelines for NF1 or more information about the NCG Service for NF2, please email us at email@example.com.

-- If you would like more information about Neurofibromatosis, our forthcoming events, or how we can help you further, please contact us on 020 8439 1234.
+- If you would like more information about NF, our forthcoming events, or how we can help you further, please contact us on 020 8439 1234.

 - We recommend that you visit the Support Pages on this site, for our full range of detailed information sheets on NF1, NF2, Schwannomatosis and Legius Syndrome.

-All children with a diagnosis of Neurofibromatosis have health checks with a paediatrician throughout childhood.
-Once children reach adulthood, care is transferred to either their GP, Specialist Neurofibromatosis Clinic or other hospital-based doctor depending on their circumstances and health status.
+All children with a diagnosis of NF have health checks with a paediatrician throughout childhood.
+Once children reach adulthood, care is transferred to either their GP, Specialist NF Clinic or other hospital-based doctor depending on their circumstances and health status.

 National “Complex” NF1 Service